Nanshe: Late attestations

 A single theophoric name invoking Nanshe is attested in the corpus of texts from Nippur from the Kassite period.
 According to Wouter Henkelman, it is possible she can also be identified with a deity named Nazit, who occurs in a text from Susa attributed to the Elamite king Untash-Napirisha, a contemporary of the Kassite king Burna-Buriash II (reigned 1359-1355 BCE according to middle chronology).
 It has been suggested that people from Nina might have settled in the proximity of Susa in the Old Babylonian period already, as evidenced by the presence of a deity named Nasi in theophoric names.
 Attested examples include Puzur-Nasi and Puzur-Nasit, with the latter according to Ran Zadok using an Akkadianized form of the theonym with a feminine suffix.

-The text known as Topography of Babylon or Tintir = Babylon, most likely compiled in the twelfth century, indicates that Nanshe was worshiped in the Esagil temple complex in Babylon, where she had a cultic seat named Ešbanda, "little chamber."
+The text known as Topography of Babylon or Tintir = Babylon, most likely compiled in the twelfth century, indicates that Nanshe was worshiped in the Esagil temple complex in Babylon, where she had a cultic seat named Ešbanda, "little chamber".
 Andrew R. George assumes that her presence there was tied to her connection to the god Ea (Enki).
-A late reference to the cult of Nanshe in the Sealand occurs on a kudurru (inscribed boundary stone) of Enlil-nadin-apli of the Second Dynasty of Isin (eleventh century BCE), which mentions that a parcel of land which was the subject of described dispute has originally been donated by "Gulkišar, king of the Sealand, to Nanše, his lady," though it is not certain if it refers to a historical document.
+A late reference to the cult of Nanshe in the Sealand occurs on a kudurru (inscribed boundary stone) of Enlil-nadin-apli of the Second Dynasty of Isin (eleventh century BCE), which mentions that a parcel of land which was the subject of described dispute had originally been donated by "Gulkišar, king of the Sealand, to Nanše, his lady", though it is not certain if it refers to a historical document.
 The name is written with the traditional logogram in this case, rather than syllabically as dNa-zi like in the earlier Sealand texts.
 Enlil-nādin-apli also mentioned her in a blessing formula alongside Nammu.
 According to Julia M. Asher-Greve, further attestations of the worship of Nanshe from Babylonia are available from as late as the sixth century BCE.